-31. On December 8, 2017, a statue was erected on Roxas Boulevard in Metro Manila, the Philippines, in memory of the suffering of the women sexually abused by the Japanese military during WWII.
-The Statue was proposed by the civil society organization in the Philippines, authorized by the National Historical Commission of the Philippines, and handed over to the Manila city on December 8, 2017.20 On December 12, Chief Cabinet Secretary SUGA said in the press conference that "erecting the comfort women statue abroad is not consistent with the position of Japanese government and extremely regrettable".21 In February 2018, when Japan's Minister for Internal Affairs and Communication, Seiko NODA, visited Manila, she again expressed regret about the erection of the "comfort women" statue.22 Although at first, the Philippines president, Rodrigo Duterte, stated that the statue was a symbol of "freedom of expression",23 in the night of April 27, 2018, the statue was http://www.reporternewspapers.net/2017/06/27/japan-consul-generals-comfort-women-comments-trigger-international-criticism/ 19 The website of Ministry of Foreign affairs, http://www.mofa.go.jp/mofaj/press/kaiken/kaiken4_000467.html#topic2
+11 "US comfort woman statue: CCS calls for understanding of Japanese government's position", NHK, 28 March 2017. http://www3.nhk.or.jp/news/html/20170328/k10010927181000.html military during WWII.
+The Statue was proposed by a civil society organization in the Philippines, authorized by the National Historical Commission of the Philippines, and handed over to Manila City on December 8, 2017.14 On December 12, Chief Cabinet Secretary SUGA said in a press conference that "erecting the comfort women statue abroad is not consistent with the position of Japanese government and extremely regrettable".15 In February 2018, when Japan's Minister for Internal Affairs and Communication, Seiko NODA, visited Manila, she again expressed regret about the erection of the "comfort women" statue.16 Although at first, the Philippines president, Rodrigo Duterte, stated that the statue was a symbol of "freedom of expression",17 during the night of April 27, 2018, the statue was demolished by the government of the Philippines.
+Estelita Dy, a victim/survivor who was sexually enslaved by Japan's military at the age of 13 in 1945, stated to the media that "it's a personal insult to us comfort women," "the world needs to know that here in the Philippines, there are comfort women, too...it's like they want to erase our existence and for the world to forget about the crimes that the Japanese soldiers committed."18